Tauern Tunnel (Special Toll)

 Is the Tauern Tunnel currently open?

-The Tauern Tunnel is undergoing extensive modernisation between 18/11/2024 and 04/07/2025.
-As part of these modernisation works, certain maintenance measures were absolutely necessary, which is why the Tauern Tunnel had already been completely closed between 12/04/2023 and 17/05/2023.
+The Tauern Tunnel is undergoing extensive modernization from November 18, 2024, to July 4, 2025.
+As part of these modernization works, certain maintenance measures were mandatory, which resulted in the Tauern Tunnel being completely closed between April 12, 2023, and May 17, 2023.

 Can the Tauern Tunnel be bypassed?